Can You Tell Me How to Get to Sesame Street?: Closing sequences

 For the closing scenes that preceded the credits and a list of underwriting sponsors, an instrumental version of the old harmonica-style version in the opening sequence was first used.
 This version remained intact for 23 seasons.
 For the most part in the early seasons, the closing sequences showed the kids playing while the credits rolled.
 In season 2, children's paintings were shown while plastered on the credits.
 In the middle of Season 3, the camera panned down on a mural of the brownstone 123 Sesame Street apartment as credits were written on the walls and sidewalks.
 Later in season 5, that sequence was changed to someone driving down a country road.
 In seasons 10 and 11, the same footage from the previous sequence (without the blue-screen driver's steering wheel) was combined in between new videotaped footage of railroad tracks and a canyon.
 In Season 12, the closing sequence featured Barkley playing with some kids in a park, which lasted through season 23.

 In Episode 1535, the nighttime celesta version of the theme plays over shots of Sesame Street at night.

-In Episodes 1620 and 1625, an alternate closing sequences features shots of Sesame Street covered in snow.
+In Episodes 1620 and 1625, an alternate closing sequence features shots of Sesame Street covered in snow.

 In Episode 1710, stills from Big Bird's week at Camp Echo Rock are shown for the closing sequence.

 In Episodes 2095 and 2295, a special closing sequence uses footage from the song segment "Jogging" featuring adult cast and the kids jogging through Central Park and other parts of the city and Oscar the Grouch in his trash can bringing up the rear at the end.

 Alternate closings with filmed sequences of New York City and upstate New York recorded during the pre-dawn hours were also occasionally used in Seasons 18-23, usually coinciding with episodes taking place at night.
 A lullaby version of the theme featuring a celesta (or the standard harmonica theme) often accompanied these closings.
 From 1995 to 2002, a different arrangement was occasionally used to close out episodes taking place at night (This version originally included a children's chorus repeating "How to Get to Sesame Street?" which was later removed).

 In Episode 2255, Hoots the Owl's tuba playing played over the credits.